jpweinerdev/timerangewheelslider.js/README.md

-`handleFillColorEnd` |	color of the end handles inner circle `tickColor` |	color of the clock ticks `indicatorBackgroundColor` |	color of the indicator circle segment striped background `data` |	the initial data object, needs start and end parameter `onChange` |	call back function for the selected time values, returns an object with start, end and duration parameters (formated as time string in 24 hour format)
+`handleFillColorEnd` |	color of the end handles inner circle `tickColor` |	color of the clock ticks `indicatorBackgroundColor` |	color of the indicator circle segment striped background `data` |	the initial data object<br> needs start and end parameter `onChange` |	call back function for the selected time values<br> returns an object with start, end and duration parameters (formated as time string in 24 hour format)

 ## Demo